 - 1. A copy of the family's Voucher, with issue and expiration dates, formally acknowledging the family's ability to move under portability. - 2.
 The most recent HUD 50058 form and verifications. - 3.
-Declarations and verifications of U.S. citizenship/eligible immigrant status. - 4.
+Declarations and verifications of U.S. citizenship/eligible immigrant status.

+HUD and Board of Commissioners Approved and Effective July 1, 2018 Chapter 13 - Page 5 - 4.
 HUD-52665 Family Portability Information - 5.
 The Authority can request income verification, copies of Social Security cards, and birth certificates from the initial HA, but the initial HA is not required by Notice to provide this information.
 Authority may need to obtain it. - 6.
 The names of initial PHA staff designated for inquiries on eligibility and billing the Administrative fee schedule for billing purposes.